dzorzella/port-scanner/README.md

 ### 🔐 1.
-Scanner di porte base
+Port Scanner

-**Obiettivo:**
+**Objective:**
-- Scrivi uno script che accetti un indirizzo IP o hostname e una porta.
+- Write a script that accepts an IP address or hostname and a port.
-- Verifica se la porta è aperta usando `/dev/tcp` o un comando equivalente.
+- Check if the port is open using `/dev/tcp` or an equivalent command.
-- Mostra un messaggio che indichi se la porta è aperta o chiusa.
+- Display a message indicating whether the port is open or closed.

-**✅ Criteri di successo:**
+**✅ Success Criteria:**
-- Lo script accetta due argomenti: host e porta.
+- The script accepts two arguments: host and port.
-- Ritorna un messaggio chiaro se la porta è aperta o chiusa.
+- Returns a clear message if the port is open or closed.
-- Gestisce errori (es. host non raggiungibile).
+- Handles errors (e.g., unreachable host).

-**💡 Sfida extra:**
+**💡 Extra Challenge:**
-- Aggiungi la possibilità di scansionare un range di porte (es. dalla 20 alla 80).
+- Add the ability to scan a range of ports (e.g., from 20 to 80).
-- Salva i risultati in un file di log con timestamp.
+- Save the results in a log file with a timestamp.